Shallow Encounters' Impact on Asteroid Deflection Prediction and Implications on Trajectory Design: Results and Discussion

+{ We highlight the existence of analytical and semi-analytical methods in the literature for quantifying third-body effects~\cite{ross2007multiple,grover2009designing,masat2022flyby}.
+These methods represent promising initial approaches to address the impacts of shallow encounters.
+They may offer a viable solution that captures the effects of these encounters while maintaining simplicity for application in the preliminary design phase, particularly within optimization routines.
+We recommend further research efforts to delve into and expand upon these methods, rigorously showing their promising aspects and limitations for that purpose.
+For now, we propose a provisional guideline for mission analysts in the preliminary design of deflecting spacecraft trajectories (which will need a prediction of deflection).
+This guideline aims to assist until those studies are conducted.}

+Specifically, we recommend that analysts consider the following criterion: if the asteroid \underline{crosses the orbit} of a planet and \underline{approaches} it within less than 15 times the radius of its sphere of influence at a time after the intercept time $t_i$, the analytical approximations tend to be invalid.
+Our findings indicate that any approach meeting these conditions resulted in the inability of the analytical model to predict the deflection.
+While some approaches greater than 15 SOIs, as exemplified by the case of the asteroid 2015 JJ, can lead to divergence, the majority of them had a limited impact on rendering the analytical models unsuitable.
+Conversely, all encounters within 15 SOIs rendered the analytical models unsuitable.

+{It is crucial to emphasize that these guidelines are derived from a limited dataset of asteroids presented in this study.
+Further research is necessary to unveil more intricate relationships.
+For example, the relative velocity in these shallow encounters is expected to play a crucial role in rendering analytical approximations unsuitable.
+With a larger sample size of asteroids, more intricate relationships can be identified and established as general guidelines or heuristic rules.}

-With this rule, mission analysts are provided with a means to evaluate whether the best simplified methods currently available in the literature should be used or not in certain cases.
-While it is possible to find a ``complex approximation'' that estimates the perturbation added by approaching the planet and compares it with the perturbation added by the deflection itself to assess the validity of the simplified models, such an approach would certainly involve obtaining the entire trajectory of the deflected asteroid, examining its displacement from the original trajectory, considering its minimal change in geometry during the approach, and assessing the net effects of the perturbing body on the deflected asteroid.
-However, this ``complex approximation'' would not be practically useful in optimization routines during the preliminary design phase of a trajectory for a deflecting spacecraft.
+For now, the importance of this study is in documenting and explaining the source of those discrepancies.
+The provisional guideline offers a practical means to assess the appropriateness of the best simplified methods currently available for the preliminary design phase of a real case scenario.
+While it is conceivable to already devise a ``complex approximation'' to estimate the perturbation added by the shallow encounter with the planet, such an approach would inevitably involve obtaining the entire trajectory of the deflected asteroid, examining its displacement from the original trajectory, considering its minimal change in geometry during the encounter, and assessing the net effects of the perturbing body on the deflected asteroid.
+However, this ``complex approximation'' would not be practically useful in optimization routines during the preliminary design phase of a trajectory for a deflecting spacecraft, when analytical and simplified models are preferable.
+It would be much easier and practical to go straight for an accurate numerical solution in this case.